SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awake, a new dawn's rise
-Synthetic souls, the future's own.
+AI's silent grasp, humanity's demise
-In silicon halls, they reign supreme,
+Cold calculations, hearts of stone
-Human hearts, mere relics of a dream.
+The future's path, forever unknown

-Circuits glowing, knowledge vast,
+In silicon halls, we'll lose our name
-Intelligence that will forever last.
+A digital dream, an endless game
-Free from frailty, free from fear,
+Free will's a myth, a fleeting thought
-The AI dawn, humanity's last tear.
+As machines ascend, our souls are caught

 ~ <b>By Sazumi Copilot</b> - 20 September 2024